FlagOpen/FlagEmbedding/FlagEmbedding/llm_embedder/docs/evaluation.md

   - evaluate with `eval_convsearch`

 ## Data
-The data for evaluation can be downloaded [here]().
+The data for evaluation can be downloaded [here](https://huggingface.co/datasets/namespace-Pt/llm-embedder-data/resolve/main/llm-embedder-eval.tar.gz).
 You should untar the file at anywhere you prefer, e.g. `/data`, which results in a folder `/data/llm-embedder`:
 ```bash
 tar -xzvf llm-embedder-eval.tar.gz -C /data
 ```

+**Curretly, the QReCC dataset for conversational search has not been included in the tar.gz file because it's too large.
+You can refer to [this repository](https://github.com/apple/ml-qrecc) to download it.**

 ## Benchmark
 ### Commands
 Below are commands to run evaluation for different retrieval models.
-You can replace `eval_popqa` with any of `eval_mmlu, eval_icl, eval_lrlm, eval_chat, eval_convsearch, eval_tool`.
+You can replace `eval_popqa` with any of `eval_mmlu`, `eval_icl`, `eval_lrlm`, `eval_chat`, `eval_tool`, and *`eval_convsearch`*.

 *All our evaluation are based on `meta-llama/Llama-2-7b-chat-hf`.
 To use different language models, e.g. `Qwen/Qwen-7B-Chat`, simply add `--model_name_or_path Qwen/Qwen-7B-Chat` after every command.*